exercism/docs/building/configlet/lint.md

 - The `"exercises.concept"` key is required
 - The `"exercises.concept"` value must be an array
 - The `"exercises.concept[].slug"` key is required
-- The `"exercises.concept[].slug"` value must be a non-empty, non-blank, lowercased string using kebab-case
+- The `"exercises.concept[].slug"` value must be a kebab-case string²
 - The `"exercises.concept[].slug"` value must be unique in `"exercises.concept[].slug"` and may not exist in `"exercises.practice[].slug"`
 - The `"exercises.concept[].name"` key is required
 - The `"exercises.concept[].name"` value must be a non-trivial string¹